 - Chat online Confidential Veterans Chat

 I am the author or co-editor of three books, most recently Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor.
-My writing about technology and social justice has appeared in Scientific American, The Nation, Harper’s, and Wired.
+My investigative reporting and personal essays have appeared in The New York Times Magazine, Scientific American, The Nation, Harper’s, and Wired.
 Since 2015, I’ve been supporting my partner, Jason, through the process of healing from PTSD.
 Read more